RAF Netheravon, Wiltshire

 Plan of where the Pill Boxes were sited.

 Mostly Type 22 made of concrete with earth on their roofs as camouflage.
-In 1940 Netheravon came under 'an aerodrome close to the enemy' so had it to have a large defence in case of a parachute and glider attack.
-So a full range of pillboxes, a Battle HQ and many trenches were built all designed to face the runways to hold and beat a airborne landing.
-Also a squadron of Beaveretts, small cars armoured and armed with a machine gun.
+In 1940 Netheravon came under 'An aerodrome close to the enemy' so had it to have a large defence in case of a parachute and glider attack.
+So a full range of pillboxes, a Battle HQ and many trenches were built.
+All designed to face the runways to hold and beat an airborne landing.
+Also a squadron of Beaveretts, small armoured cars were used.

 Plan of a Type 22.